|ENS > Physics > LPT||CNRS|

 The precision and reproducibility of cellular processes poses a challenge to many-body physics and our understanding of the physical principles that control the emergent properties of biological systems.
 In my research I study the behaviour of such strongly coupled nonlinear systems that are not in equilibrium, mostly inspired by existing biological solutions.
 My main interest lies in the description of systems on the cellular scale - understanding the link between function, development and evolvability of conserved pathways and their elements.

 Potentially interested students, please contact me for concrete long and short term projects, in both biological and non-animate systems (mostly glasses).

-My recent focus has been on a number of concrete, not disjoint, topics: gene regulatory networks, the immune system and population genetics.
+My recent focus has been on a number of concrete, not disjoint, topics: gene regulatory networks, collective behaviour the immune system and population genetics.